qhungbui7/ResNet-50/readme.md

 * The projection shortcut in Equation 2 is used to match dimensions (done by 1x1 convolutions).
 For these options, when the shortcut go across feature maps of 2 different sizes, they are performed with a stride 2.
 #### Implementation
+Images are 224 x 224 sampling cropped from it and its horizontal flip from [256, 480] for scale augmentation with per pixel mean substracted, standard color augmentation.
+They also adopt batch normalization between convolution and activation.
+To train it, they uses SGD, mini-batch size of 256, the learning rate starts from 0.1 and starts from 0.1 and divide 10 if it reaches error plateaus.
+They utilize a weight decay 0.0001 and a 0.9 momentum.

 ## Implementation Details